freezer140298/Android_Course/README.md

 # Android_Course
-This repository is used to upload exercises from Android Course - HCMUS-Fetel
+This repository is used to upload exercises of Android Course - Fetel-HCMUS

 1st Week : Exercises from excersim.io